Firedrake/aikakirja/readme.txt

 =Copyright

-Yokosou is Copyright 2015 Roger Bell_West.
+Aikakirja is Copyright 2015 Roger Bell_West.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the